leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 ## Plug-in descriptions

-All plug-ins are tested using REAPER (64-bit), which is a very affordable and flexible DAW and is currently the only recommended host for these plug-ins; although, other multi-channel friendly hosts (such as MaxMSP, Plogue Bidule) are also known to work.
+All plug-ins are tested using REAPER (64-bit), which is a very affordable and flexible DAW and is the most recommended host for these plug-ins; although, other multi-channel friendly hosts (such as MaxMSP, Plogue Bidule) are also known to work.
 Currently, the plug-ins support sampling rates of 44.1 or 48kHz.
-All spherical harmonic-related plug-ins conform to the Ambisonic Channel Number (ACN) ordering convention and offer support for both orthonormalised (N3D) and semi-normalised (SN3D) normalisation schemes (note that the AmbiX format refers to ACN/SN3D).
+All Ambisonics-related plug-ins conform to the Ambisonic Channel Number (ACN) ordering convention and offer support for both orthonormalised (N3D) and semi-normalised (SN3D) normalisation schemes (note that the AmbiX format refers to ACN/SN3D).
 The maximum transform order for these plug-ins is 7.

 You may hover your mouse cursor over any of the combo boxes/sliders/toggle buttons etc., in order to be presented with helpful tooltips regarding the purpose of the respective parameter.

-Thanks to the efforts of Daniel Rudrich, the relevant plug-ins also support importing and exporting of loudspeaker, source, and sensors directions via .json configuration files; thus allowing for cross-compatibility between SPARTA and the IEM Ambisonics plug-in suite.
+Thanks to the efforts of Daniel Rudrich, the relevant plug-ins also support importing and exporting loudspeaker, source, and sensors directions via .json configuration files; thus allowing for cross-compatibility between SPARTA and the IEM Ambisonics plug-in suite.
 More information regarding the structure of these files can be [found here](https://plugins.iem.at/docs/configurationfiles/).

 The default HRIR set is an 836-point simulation of a Kemar Dummy head, courtesy of Genelec AuralID.